donkirkby/chess-kit/raw_rules/rules.md

     arrow: f6, g5, white

 ### Difficulty Level
-Once all players pick the same number of moves on a turn, the dealer may choose to increase the difficulty level by dealing one more card on later turns.
-If all players pick the same number of moves on a turn with three cards, the dealer may increase to four cards, and so on.
+Once you've played a few holes, and all players understand the rules, the dealer may choose to increase the difficulty level on any hole by dealing three cards instead of two.
+One of the chosen piece types must capture **both** of the others.

 ### Game End
 Continue dealing new cards each turn until you have played 9 turns.
 If you